HL7/bulk-data/input/pagecontent/match.md

 ##### Parameters

-Parameters are based on those in the [Single Patient Match Operation](http://build.fhir.org/patient-operation-match.html), with the `resource` parameter adjusted to a permit a cardinality of `[1..*]` and the addition of the `_outputFormat` parameter.
+Parameters are based on those in the [Single Patient Match Operation](http://build.fhir.org/patient-operation-match.html), with the `resource` parameter adjusted to permit a cardinality of `[1..*]` and the addition of the `_outputFormat` parameter.

 The patient resources submitted to the operation do not need to be complete.
 Individual systems and use case specific implementation guides MAY require data elements and/or specific identifier types be populated.
-Note that the client should provide an `id` element for each Patient resource that's unique to a patient in the source system, since this `id` will be returned as part of the response to enable tying the match bundles to patients in the request.
+Note that the client SHALL provide an `id` element for each Patient resource that's unique to a patient in the source system, since this `id` will be returned as part of the response to enable tying the match bundles to patients in the request.

 The server MAY document a limit on the number of bytes or instances of the `resource` parameter in a kickoff request.
 For requests larger than this limit, a client can break the request into smaller requests and submit them serially.
 See the [Response - Error](#response---error) section below for more details.